assaydepot/trialinsights_api_v1/README.md

 ```
 // The following example values entry returns
-// trials with breast cancer OR prostate cancer in the any valid text field.
+// trials with breast cancer OR prostate cancer found in any text field.
 {
   values: [{
     name: "other_terms",